alchemyplatform/aa-sdk/site/packages/aa-core/provider/buildUserOperation.md

 ### `Promise<UserOperationStruct>`

-A Promise containing the _unsigned_ UserOperation struct resulting from the middleware pipeline
+A Promise containing the _unsigned_ UO struct resulting from the middleware pipeline

 ## Parameters